Understanding direct cremation

 What are the benefits of a direct cremation?

-It’s usually more affordable than a traditional funeral and gives you time and freedom to arrange a memorial or celebration of life that truly reflects your loved one.
+It is usually more affordable than a traditional funeral and gives families time and freedom to arrange a memorial or celebration of life that truly reflects the person.

 What’s the difference between an attended cremation and a direct cremation?

-An attended cremation includes a service led by a celebrant or faith leader, often arranged by a funeral director.
+Attended cremation usually includes a service led by a celebrant or faith leader, with mourners present at the crematorium.

-A direct cremation is a cremation without a service.
-Ashes can be scattered at the crematorium or returned to you so you can hold a separate farewell later.
+Direct cremation is a cremation without a service.
+Ashes can be scattered at the crematorium or returned so that family and friends can hold a separate farewell later.

 How much does an unattended direct cremation cost?

-• a doctor’s fee of £82 (except in Scotland) if a doctor confirms the cause of death instead of a coroner
+• a doctor’s fee (for example, £82 in England and Wales) if a doctor confirms the cause of death instead of a coroner

-• an urgent collection fee (£275) if we need to bring someone into our care from a place without a mortuary
+• an urgent collection fee if someone needs to be brought into care from a place without a mortuary (such as a home or care home)

 Who will return the ashes to me and how quickly?